How Much Does Garage Door Replacement Cost?

 Additional Costs and Considerations

 Garage door replacement cost is driven by a few additional factors depending on the existing structure and the homeowner’s needs.
-A growing family or homeowner with several recreational vehicles may want to add a garage or resize an existing door.
-Factors such as replacing missing remote garage door openers, adding insulation, and additional customizations impact the overall cost of a new garage door.
+Factors such as replacing missing remote garage door openers, adding insulation, and including additional customizations impact the overall cost of a new garage door.
+According to Russell, “The best feature would be getting a 24-gauge polyurethane insulated garage door.
+This makes for a much better door from a structural standpoint.
+Adding custom straps and handles to the exterior of the door [can enhance the overall look].”

-Depending on the state of the old garage door, it may make sense for a homeowner to make a few repairs instead of replacing the entire thing.
-Most garage door repairs cost between $150 and $350, with the priciest repairs being to the tracks or for garage door spring replacement cost.
+• Replacement vs. repair: Depending on the state of the old garage door, it may make sense for a homeowner to make a few repairs instead of replacing the entire thing.
+Most garage door repairs cost between $150 and $356, with the most common repairs being to the tracks, garage door roller replacement, or garage door spring replacement.
 Individual garage door panel replacement is also a relatively common and simple fix.
-With garage door installation costs being $1,190 on average, even the most expensive garage door repairs will be cheaper than the cost to replace a garage door, unless there is major damage.

-Homeowners may need to heighten or widen the door if they have a boat or lifted truck.
-An inspection by a qualified professional can help identify any structural requirements to resize an existing door in either direction.
+• Resizing: Homeowners may need to increase the height or width of the door if they have a boat or lifted truck.
 The average cost to resize a garage door ranges from $500 to $2,000, depending on the size and scope of the job.

-Most homeowners appreciate the convenience of an automatic garage door opener.
+• Openers: Most homeowners appreciate the convenience of an automatic garage door opener.
 The average cost for an automatic garage door opener is $220 to $520.
-Secure keypads can be installed on the outside of the garage to allow controlled access without a remote, and additional remotes typically cost between $20 and $60 each.
+One of the best garage door keypads can be installed on the outside of the garage to allow controlled access without a remote, and additional remotes will cost extra.

-Garage doors increase homeowner energy savings by limiting the sharp swings in temperatures in a space attached to the house.
-Choosing insulated garage doors can boost energy savings by limiting those temperature swings even more.
-Garage door insulation runs from $50 and $500, and insulated garage doors cost around $200 to $600 more than the non-insulated version.
-For a garage attached to the home, homeowners will want to look for an insulation option with a high R-value (a measure of how well a material maintains heat) of at least 12 or more.
+• Insulation: Choosing insulated garage doors can boost energy savings by limiting temperature swings.
+Garage door insulation runs from $50 to $500, and insulated garage doors cost around $200 to $600 more than non-insulated versions.
+Alternatively, homeowners can insulate the garage door themselves with one of the best garage door insulation kits.
+For a garage attached to the home, homeowners will want to look for an insulation option with a high R-value (a measure of how well insulation resists heat in and out of a home).

-Every garage door installation will include the cost of any supplies needed to install the door.
-These supplies range from wires and pulleys to braces and replacing garage door springs.
+• Fees and supplies: Supplies range from wires and pulleys and braces to the materials needed for replacing garage door springs.
 The installer’s quote will include the fee to remove an existing door.
-In some areas, transportation fees may also be required as well as permit and inspection fees.
+In some areas, transportation fees may be assessed, in addition to permit and inspection fees.

-Homeowners can choose to install a lock on specific models of automatic garage door motors.
-With a lock, the garage door can only be opened from within the house.
-This feature can protect valuables stored in the garage.
-On average, adding a lock to a garage door costs $250.
-Another safety consideration for families with children is a pinch-resistant door that makes it less likely for small fingers to get stuck.
-Adding this type of feature costs about $4 to $10 for each hinge.
+• Safety and security features: Homeowners can choose to install a lock on specific models of automatic garage door motors to protect valuables stored in the garage.
+A pinch-resistant door makes it less likely for small fingers to get stuck, and each hinge costs about $4 to $10.
 Brackets are also available that reinforce the door’s cables and keep them from wearing out and loosening.
+This addition can reduce the frequency of garage door cable replacement necessary.

 A pro can do it for you